njszym/GAOPAW/README.md

 (ii) Write a input.json file containing information on the compounds and properties to be tested.

-(iii) Create a template directory (path specified in input.json) containing all AtomPAW and QE input files.
+(iii) Create a template directory (path specified in input.json) containing all AtomPAW and QE input files for the compounds specified in the input.json file.
+Filenames follow the general format of (compound formula).(lattice type).(calculation type).template.
+Note that elemental properties (log derivs, FCC/BCC lattice constants) are considered automatically and therefore input files for these runs need not be explicitly provided.

-(iv) Write a dakota.in file containing all control parameters for the genetic algorithm as implemented in Dakota.
-An example dakota.in file with (roughly) optimized parameters may be found in the "Dakota_Template" folder.
-For details, see https://dakota.sandia.gov/documentation.html.
+(iv) Create a template dakota.in file (may take from Examples/ folder) in current directory.
+Use the write_vars.py code from the scripts/ folder to parse input.json for elements and write the corresponding variable bounds to dakota.in.
+Use the get_num_objs.py code to obtain the correct number of objective functions, which should be written to the dakota.in file manually under the num_objective_functions tag.
+For details on the dakota parameters, see https://dakota.sandia.gov/documentation.html.

-(v) Execute the Dakota through the following command: "dakota dakota.in".
+(v) Execute Dakota optimization through "dakota dakota.in" (or submit using job script).

-(vi) As the calculations take place, the best result will be continuously updated and placed in the "Best_Result" folder along with the relevant input parameters.
+(vi) As the calculations take place, non-error objective functions will be continuously placed in the Obj_Fn_Data file and the best result (calculated using mean absolute error with a weighted sum approach) will be continuously updated in the "Best_Result" folder along with the relevant input parameters.
+Also in this folder, detailed values for each objective function are written to Detailed_Results and the compositive objective function is written to Obj_Fn.
+Alternatively, post-process selection of the best results may be found using the get_best_soln.py script which parses the dakota_tabular.dat file.